 Lululemon only uses a low proportion of eco-friendly materials.
-While it has set an absolute target to reduce greenhouse gas emissions generated from its owned operations by 100% by 2021, it is unclear whether it has set a supply chain target.
+While it has set an absolute target to reduce greenhouse gas emissions generated from its owned operations and supply chain by 60% by 2030, there is no evidence it is on track to meet its target.
 There is no evidence it has taken meaningful action to reduce or eliminate hazardous chemicals, nor does it have adequate policies or initiatives on water reduction.

 On the sustainability section of its website, Lululemon talks about ways to improve environmental impact.
 Although this is positive, in reality, it doesn’t reflect any meaningful action.
 For a global brand such as Lululemon, there really is no excuse not to do its part for the environment.

-When it comes to workers, Lululemon falls short again, with a ‘not good enough’ rating.
-It has a Code of Conduct that covers all of the ILO Four Fundamental Freedoms principles and traces some of its supply chain, but the good news ends there.
+When it comes to workers, Lululemon falls short again, with a ‘Not Good Enough’ rating.
+It has a Vendor Code of Ethics and traces some of its supply chain, but the good news ends there.

 There is no evidence the brand has any worker empowerment initiatives such as collective bargaining or rights to make a complaint, and it has made little to no progress toward payment of a living wage.
 It received a score of 41-50% in the Fashion Transparency Index, and to top it all off, it sources its final stage of production from countries with extreme risk of labour abuse!

 Overall Rating: Not Good Enough

 So, how ethical is Lululemon?
-Based on information from our own research, we’ve given Lululemon an overall rating of ‘not good enough’.
+Based on information from our own research, we’ve given Lululemon an overall rating of ‘Not Good Enough’.
 When it comes to labour, we’re glad to see some level of transparency in the supply chain, but it still falls short.
 If the brand’s employees aren’t being paid a living wage, it’s simply not good enough to be considered truly ethical conduct.
 On the environment and animal front, we’d like to see less talk and more action!